shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

     --username "dev-user"
   ```

-Once this `ClusterRoleBinding` is created and IAM user is mapped in `aws-auth`, IAM user `dev-user` would be able to get,list or watch pods in any namespace.
+Once this `ClusterRoleBinding` is created and the IAM user is mapped in `aws-auth`, IAM user `dev-user` would be able to get, list, or watch pods in any namespace.

-### RBAC permissions with Kubernetes Group
+### RBAC permissions with Kubernetes Groups

-If we need to  give same set of permissions to multiple users, then instead of creating multiple `ClusterRoleBindings`, we can use Kubernetes Groups and attach that group to the users for whom those permissions are required.
+If we need to give the same set of permissions to multiple users, then instead of creating multiple `ClusterRoleBindings`, we can use Kubernetes Groups and attach that group to the users for whom those permissions are required.

 1. Create a ClusterRoleBinding to bind Kubernetes Group `developer` to cluster role `eks-developer-cluster-role`: